Canada and the three Barghoutis

 “Marwan Barghouti has been unjustly imprisoned by Israel for over two decades, convicted in a trial by a court he did not recognise”, notes the Free Marwan Campaign.

 Notable Canadian and international figures who have backed the campaign include authors Margaret Atwood, Sally Rooney, and Gabor Maté.
 Barghouti is still a member of Abbas’ Fateh party.
 At the time of his arrest, Barghouti supported the idea of a 2 state idea. solution which would include full Israeli withdrawal to the 1967 borders and full refugee right of return.
-Since he has been incommunicado for over 20 years, it is now known what he now thinks.
+Since he has been incommunicado for over 20 years, it is not known what he now thinks.

 Omar Barghouti